The Attention Abolitionists

 The Attention Tithe

 Second TargetMandatory advertising exposure as the price of consciousness licensing.
-The Tithe makes thinking itself contingent on corporate access to your mind.
+The Tithe turns the right to think into a subscription service paid in cognitive access.

 Neural Advertising Architecture